 Clinical trials are tests in which certain medications or supplements are tested by monitoring the effects among patients who have received the medication, and patients who have received a smaller dose or none at all.

-Trails are conducted in a set timeframe, and the patients picked for them are vetted so that the results would be as accurate as possible.
+Trials are conducted in a set timeframe, and the patients picked for them are vetted so that the results would be as accurate as possible.

-History of Clinical Trails Day
+History of Clinical Trials Day

 This day has quite a history attached to it – as it’s celebrating and observing and event that happened centuries ago – way back in the 1700s to be exact!